Table Of Contents

 State Regulation of Annuity Sales

 Annuities are regulated at the state level by the authorities that oversee life insurance companies.
 These insurance commissioners also license annuity issuing companies.
-Consumers can get information and file complaints about people and businesses registered to sell annuities through their state’s insurance commissioner.
+Consumers can get information and file complaints about people and businesses registered to sell annuities through their state’s insurance department.

 Before being granted a license to sell annuities, an insurance company must comply with strict requirements regarding capital, surplus and finances.
 State insurance commissioners also investigate and monitor the experience and character of company management to ensure the company will protect the interests of its consumers.